If you've been injured at your job then you need Abbie from Zamora & Hogan Co., L.P.A. She is the best!

 Learn from our Columbus Workers' Comp Lawyers

 If you have been injured on the job, you may be eligible for workers' compensation.
 Because there are numerous benefits that vary from case to case, it is important to consult with a Columbus workers' comp attorney directly about your circumstances.
 Depending on your employment status or insurance coverage, you could be looking at a wide-range of coverage to virtually none at all.
-Turn to Charles Zamora Co., L.P.A. for the experienced representation you need during this time.
+Turn to Zamora & Hogan Co., L.P.A. for the experienced representation you need during this time.

 Temporary Total Disability Compensation - AWW & FWW Explained